Guest Author: Uri Lavee, Core Technology Product Manager, INRIX

 I’ll never forget the first time I drove onto a patch of black ice.
 I was 20 years old, and I was crossing the Alps on a busy highway from France to Switzerland.
 For an Israeli guy who never experienced severe cold weather, this was a terrifying experience.
 When my car encountered the black ice patch, I was caught completely by surprise and momentarily lost control over the car, not to mention my senses.
 Luckily I had been driving slowly so the event did not end in a disaster.

 But even experienced drivers would have been caught off guard in this situation, as black ice is notoriously hard to spot.
 It was a sunny morning and although temperatures were below freezing, the road seemed dry and clean.
 It had been an outgrowth of unique local geographic conditions that had allowed that ice patch to remain there from the night before.
 In fact, this is true for most severe weather road conditions – they take drivers by surprise.
 Even when general weather conditions are bad, it is very hard to anticipate where exactly one would hit a patch of black ice or start hydroplaning.
-That is why 25% of US accidents and 30% in Europe are weather-related.
+That is why 25% of US crashes and 30% in Europe are weather-related.

 Wouldn’t it be extremely beneficial from a driver’s perspective to be given a timely warning in advance and to be able to reduce speed – or even avoid a route – before you encounter a hazardous condition?